HK273/3-column-preview-card/README.md

 Is there a better way to manage the position of elements without having content shift around like this?\
 \
 I guess I could've used more breakpoints to change the size of elements to prevent this but this seemed a pretty convoluted approach.\
 I did a fair amount of experimenting with the position property but couldn't come up with a solution.
-More revision definitely needed on my part.\
-I also ended up putting the breakpoint at 1188px because of this content shifting issue.
+More revision definitely needed on my part.I also ended up putting the breakpoint at 1188px because of this content shifting issue.

 Alongside this, I also created three separate classes to style the button hover states - I'm sure there is a much neater approach to take!